 We have established an audit committee, a compensation committee and a corporate governance and nominating committee.
-We believe that the composition of these committees will meet the criteria for independence under, and the functioning of these committees comply with the requirements of, the Sarbanes-Oxley Act of 2002, the rules of the NASDAQ Global Select Market, and SEC rules and regulations.
-We intend to comply with the requirements of the NASDAQ Global Select Market with respect to committee composition of independent directors.
-Each committee has the composition and responsibilities described below.
+We believe that the composition of these committees meets the criteria for independence under, and the functioning of these committees comply with the requirements of, the Sarbanes-Oxley Act of 2002, the Nasdaq rules, and SEC rules and regulations.
+The following table sets forth information regarding the current membership of our board of directors and committees of the board of directors.